 - Weak pulse.

 Cyanosis (a bluish coloration of the gums) may occur if blood circulation is poor and is an indication of inadequate amounts of oxygen reaching the body.
 Other signs that may occur with heart failure include vomiting, diarrhea or constipation as a result of poor blood circulation reaching the liver and intestines.

-Heart diseases that cause arrhythmias (irregular heart beats) may cause fainting episodes which are also known as syncope.
+Heart diseases that cause arrhythmias (irregular heartbeats) may cause fainting episodes which are also known as syncope.

 Coughing is often the first sign of canine heart disease and is the most frequent reason dog owners bring their dog to the veterinarian.

 Testing Dogs for Heart Disease and Heart Attacks